 - Gummy worms and other deliciously fake candy

-Now you’re ready to up your food game with these delicious backpacking food and meal ideas.
+Now you’re ready to up your food game with these delicious DIY backpacking meals and menu ideas.
 What are your favorite trail foods?